hashicorp/nomad/website/source/guides/load-balancing/haproxy.html.md

 your requests, you will see that the IP address changes.

-* Note: if you would like to access HAProxy from outside your cluster, you should set up a load balancer in your environment that maps to an active port `8080` on your clients (or whichever port you have configured for HAProxy to listen on).
+* Note: if you would like to access HAProxy from outside your cluster, you can set up a load balancer in your environment that maps to an active port `8080` on your clients (or whichever port you have configured for HAProxy to listen on).
 You can then send your requests directly to your external load balancer.